 A “desecration, purposefully, of America’s history.”
 When Lizzo, rap megastar and classically trained flautist, put her lips to James Madison’s crystal flute loaned by the Library of Congress, right-wing activists were apoplectic.
 No matter that none of them previously knew that Madison owned a flute—the sight of a Black artist twerking while playing a historic instrument was like taking “a dump on the American flag.”
 Lizzo’s message was “History is cool!” and put archivists in the spotlight.
 But the conservative tweetstorm that ensued was off the charts, because classical music still has a race problem.

 While we’d love to think that the major orchestras and opera companies that make up the classical music establishment have changed since the time of Ignatz Waghalter and the Negro Symphony Orchestra, in 2014, only 1.4% of musicians in American orchestras were Black, and progress is glacially slow.
 It wasn’t until 2021 that the Metropolitan Opera staged its first opera by an African American composer—Terence Blanchard’s “Fire Shut Up in My Bones.”
 And Lizzo can send people into a tizzy by picking up a historic flute.

-The story reaches its climax with a Carnegie Hall performance of Ignatz Waghalter’s “New World Suite” by a present-day all-Black orchestra as the composer envisioned, representing a triumph for the daring project that defied the norms of era of the Negro Symphony Orchestra, whose own New York concert hall debut never came to pass.
+“Orchestrated” reaches its climax with a Carnegie Hall performance of Ignatz Waghalter’s New World Suite by a contemporary all-Black orchestra as the composer dreamed, representing a triumph for the daring project that defied the norms of the era of the Negro Symphony Orchestra, whose own New York concert hall debut never came to pass.